Cosmo's Factory: Accolades

 In 2014, Cosmo's Factory was inducted into the Grammy Hall of Fame.

 In 2003, the album was ranked number 265 on Rolling Stones list of the 500 greatest albums of all time; it was re-ranked number 413 on the revised 2020 list.

 Commercial performance

 In January 1970, the double A-sided "Travelin' Band"/"Who'll Stop the Rain" single peaked at number two on the Billboard Hot 100 chart.
 In April, the band released the double A-sided "Up Around the Bend"/"Run Through the Jungle" single, which reached number four on the Hot 100, and started their first tour of Europe.
 Cosmo's Factory was released in July 1970, as was the band's ninth single, "Lookin' Out My Back Door"/"Long as I Can See the Light", which reached number two on the Hot 100.

+Cosmo's Factory was CCR's fifth album in two years to became an international success, topping the album charts in six countries.

 The album was certified gold (500,000 units sold) by the Recording Industry Association of America on December 16, 1970.
 Almost 20 years later, on December 13, 1990, it received a certification of four times platinum, indicating sales of over four million copies.